Former California Angel Jim Abbott proves that a so-called disability can also be a blessing.

 “I got a taste of the beach life and being close to the water,” Jim says.
 “It just seemed like such a great place to live.”

 While searching for a home a few years later with his wife, Dana, Jim followed his friend and mentor Kirk McCaskill to Corona del Mar to further plant their family’s roots.
-Except for a few stops while playing for the Yankees, White Sox and Brewers, Jim has made the Newport community home for 23 years now.
+Except for a few stops while playing for the Yankees, White Sox and Brewers, Jim has made the Newport community home for 24 years now.
 In that time he’s seen a vast growth both in the community and in his own family.
-He and Dana spend most of their time keeping up with their daughters, Maddy, 15, and Ella, 11, and their active schedules full of volleyball, water polo, soccer and school.
+He and Dana spend most of their time keeping up with their teenage daughters Maddy and Ella, and their active schedules full of volleyball, water polo, soccer and school.

 “You can get anything you want in Newport.
 You can have a quiet cul-de-sac with kids riding their bikes and shooting hoops, and have all the athletic and scholastic opportunities for your kids,” Jim says.
 “I think they get a chance to experience a lot of the best things that are possible in the world.
 There’s people that aim high here and want to do great things, and I enjoy the idea that my kids are exposed to that.”